anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 Groups (cgroups) and namespaces are kernel features, and are used and managed by the container runtime in order to provide isolation between the user space processes, which would also include the container itself as well as any processes running within it.
-The security of the Container Host OS and its relationship to the container and the applications running within the container or containers is essential to the overall security posture of the entire system, and must be appropriately secured to ensure processes running in one container
+The security of the Kubernetes Node OS and its relationship to the container and the applications running within the container or containers is essential to the overall security posture of the entire system, and must be appropriately secured to ensure processes running in one container